artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

   <img src="Images/Solution_1-c.png" width=90% height=90%>
 </p>

 *d.
-Simulate the program in Ripes and confirm if your answer to the previous item is correct.*
+Confirm that your answer to item c is correct.*

 This is a screenshot of the simulator during the cycle when the ```add``` instruction is in the WB stage.
+At this point, you can compare the value of the signals with those from the previous item.
+Most of them should be equal (although a few signals may differ).

 <p align="center">
   <img src="Images/Solution_1-d.png" width=90% height=90%>